TechTinke/OscarPhotography/README.md

 - Improving the website’s design or adding new features.
 - Reporting any bugs or issues you encounter.

+---

-## License
+License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

+---

-## Contact
+Contact

-If you have any questions or suggestions, feel free to reach out via email at [your-email@example.com] or visit the project repository on [GitHub](https://github.com/your-username/beautiful-destinations).
+If you have any questions or suggestions, feel free to reach out via email at maingioscar2@gmail.com or visit the project repository on

 ---